24 Employee Incentive Ideas for 2024

 Businesses can leverage this by offering a mix of remote and in-person work options.

-Just make sure, your employees have clear work guidelines as to what they have to do even if they are working from home.
+Just make sure, your employees have clear work guidelines and tools needed to be as productive even if they are working from home.
+For instance, utilizing remote desktop software can facilitate seamless team collaboration and access to necessary resources.

 3. Mental Health Days